III. Policies: Architecture, Environmental Design, and Planning

 A. Methods of Acquiring Materials:

-Books acquired through the approval plan from Blackwell-North American, selected from catalogs, and selected from foreign language vendors.
+Books are acquired through the approval plan from Ingram and Erasmus, selected from catalogs, and selected from foreign language vendors.
 Faculty and student requests for monographs and journals are given special consideration.
 New relevant electronic tools acquired as funds allow.
 Gifts-in-kind are accepted based on the needs of the collection.

 B. Languages: Primarily English.